bucklerparry/larger-folk/README.md

 MOD DETAILS

 Right now, there are fat sprites for every player preset/calling/class, and a bunch of the creatures including almost all merchants and early game enemies.
 There is a dynamic weight system, and weight effects such as breaking chairs and getting stuck in doors based on weight.
+Weight gain visual changes only apply to the preset characters and a (very) small amount of creatures that i added it to for testing purposes, it's kind of tedious to add it in for each creature and I want to be totally sure of the process first before i do it, in case i change how the visuals work later.
 Some NPCs have new silly erotic dialogue and conversation options.
 Some creatures have new descriptions reflecting their new visage.